 Consent and assent both involve an agreement to take part in a clinical research study.
 Consent may only be given by people who have reached the legal age of consent in their location.
 This is usually 18 years of age.
 Assent is the agreement of someone who cannot give legal consent to participate in the study.
 Work with children requires the consent of the parent or legal guardian, and the assent of the study participant.

-‘Informed consent’ means that the person giving consent understands the benefits and risks of taking part in the research study and they agree to participate in the study.
+‘Informed consent’ means that the person giving consent understands what happens in the study and what the benefits and risks of taking part in the research study are.
+It also includes agreeing to participate in the study.
 Participation is voluntary and consent can be withdrawn at any time.
-The informed consent process involves study site personnel clearly communicating the nature of the research and the implications of participation to the person.
-After this, and if the person agrees to participate, an informed consent form is signed and dated to document this conversation.
+The informed consent process involves the study team clearly communicating the nature of the research and everything that is involved and happens in the study, including risks and benefits.
+After this, and if the person agrees to participate, an informed consent form and/or assent form is signed and dated to document this conversation.